Sriram-atgithub/Classification-using-Decision-tree/readme.md

-# **This is an internship task for The Sparks foundation.**
+# **This is an internship task for The Sparks Foundation.**
 https://www.thesparksfoundationsingapore.org/

-# Task 2 - Classifing the flower species based on the Sepal length, Sepal width, patel length and patel width.
+# Task 2 - Classifying the flower species based on the Sepal length, Sepal width, patel length, and patel width.

 ## Decision tree

 A decision tree is a non-parametric supervised learning algorithm, which is utilized for both classification and regression tasks.
-It has a hierarchical, tree structure, which consists of a root node, branches, internal nodes and leaf nodes.
+It has a hierarchical, tree structure, which consists of a root node, branches, internal nodes, and leaf nodes.

 Using this algorithm, we are going to predict the flower species.